Weighted Discriminants and Mass Formulas for Number Fields: Proof of Theorem

 \end{proof}

-\begin{remark} When $\Gamma$ is an $\ell$-group, as in the proof of Theorem \ref{thm-finiteMF}, $\ell$ divides the modulus of every nontrivial Dirichlet character in the coefficients of $f$, so Theorem \ref{thm:mf-coeffs} implies that $f(\ell)$ is a polynomial with one term for each conjugacy class of cyclic subgroups of $\Gamma$ and all coefficients equal to 1. \end{remark}

-\section{Proof of Theorem \ref{thm-finiteMF}}
+\section{Proof of Theorem \ref{thm:finiteMF}}

-We now are equipped to prove our main theorem, Theorem \ref{thm-finiteMF}.
-Let $\Gamma$ be an $\ell$-group, and $c$ a positive weighted discriminant counting function for $\Gamma$, with weight function $w$, and corresponding weighted discriminant $D_w$.
+We now are equipped to prove our main theorem, Theorem \ref{thm:finiteMF}.
+Let $\Gamma$ be an $\ell$-group, and $c$ a natural weighted discriminant counting function for $\Gamma$, with weight function $w$, and corresponding weighted discriminant $D_w$.
 Assume that $c$ has a universal mass formula $f$.
-Our method of proof will be to show that $c$ is completely determined by the values of certain linear combinations of the weights $w(H,H')$, and then to put an upper bound on the value of each such linear combination.
+Our method of proof will be to put an upper bound on each of the overall weights given by $w$.
+Since $c$ is natural (which implies all the overall weights are nonnegative integers), this fact, combined with Propositions \ref{prop:overall-only} and \ref{prop:overall-natural}, will show that there are only finitely many choices for the overall weights and thus for $c$.